 What if we gamified our faith?

-“But wait,” you say, “What is gamification?”
+“But wait,” you say, “what is gamification?”
 Thanks for asking.
 According to Wikipedia, gamification is “the application of game-design elements and game principles in non-game contexts.”
-Fitness is an area breaming with gamification these days. (i.e think Fitbit)
+Fitness is an area brimming with gamification these days (e.g., Fitbit).

 Paul often employs athletic metaphors to talk about faith, but I think it was more than just metaphor for Paul.
-He lived in the metaphor to that degree he gamified it.
+He lived in the metaphor, and to that degree he gamified it.
 In addition to today’s text consider these examples:

 Who is ready to play?

-Abba Father, we thank you for your son, Jesus, our great Champion, who shows us what it looks like to be the ultimate winner through an apparent ultimate loss.
-Teach us that because of your win we cannot lose.
-May your grace set me free to let go of the past and may your Spirit fill me with courage and power to press on and go for the win.
-That’s how I want to play it, Lord.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, our great champion, who shows us what it looks like to be the ultimate winner through an apparent ultimate loss.
+Teach us that because of your win, we cannot lose.
+May your grace set us free to let go of the past and may your Spirit fill us with courage and power to press on and go for the win.
+That’s how we want to play it, Lord.
+We pray in Jesus’ name, amen.

-- What do you think of this notion of approaching the Christian faith through the lenses of gamification?
+- What do you think of this notion of approaching the Christian faith through the lens of gamification?

-- How might your marriage change if you brought faith into a gamification mentality there?
+- How might your marriage change if you brought faith into a gamification mentality?
 What would winning look like?
 How about forgetting what is behind and pressing on toward the mark?

 - Could this gamification approach we see so consistently with Paul help us to take ourselves less seriously that we might take the game more seriously?